HaileyBot/captcha-generator/README.md

 // Import the module
 const Captcha = require("@haileybot/captcha-generator");

+// Create a new Captcha object
+//  - Optional argument to specify image height (250 to 400px, default 250)
+//    - Image width is 400px
-// Create a new Captcha object - this will contain "PNGStream" and "value"
+//  - Returned object will contain "PNGStream" and "value"
-//   - "PNGStream" is a stream of the image in PNG format
+//    - "PNGStream" is a stream object for the image file
 //    - "value" is the 6 character code the image contains let captcha = new Captcha();
 ```